surender713/Hackthon/README.md

 # Media Authenticity Plugin

-Media Authenticity Plugin is a Chrome extension and FastAPI service for analyzing selected text to detect AI-generated content and verify claims against live sources.
-The extension keeps verification inside the page: select text, right-click, and request an analysis.
+Media Authenticity Plugin is a Chrome extension and FastAPI service for analyzing selected text and webpage images.
+It estimates AI-generation probability, verifies claims against live sources, detects recurring misinformation narratives, and checks images for signs of AI generation or digital manipulation.
+The extension keeps verification inside the page: select text or right-click an image, then request an analysis.

 > This is an AI-detector prototype.
 Its result is probabilistic and should not be treated as proof of authorship.